Find Grad Schools

 7 Yearly Graduations

 Middle Tennessee State University is the 12th most popular school in the nation for students seeking a doctor's degree in applied math.
-Each year, around 22,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,344 per year, while in-state graduate students, on average, pay $9,396 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to applied math majors at Middle Tennessee State University.
-Around 71% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+During the most recent year for which we have data, 7 people received their doctor's degree in applied math from Middle Tennessee State University.

 #12